Model Template

 Interpretation: provide a brief description of how to interpret the model results.
 For example, in the case of a binary classification model for antimalarial activity based on experimental IC50, indicate the experimental settings (time of incubation, strain of parasite...) and the selected cut-off for the classification.

 Tag: labels to facilitate model search.
 For example, a model that predicts activity against malaria could have P.falciparum as tag.
+This field is a list with one or more accepted values since models can have more than one tag.
 Select between one and five relevant from the following categories:

 • Disease: AIDS, Alzheimer, Cancer, Cardiotoxicity, Cytotoxicity, COVID19, Dengue, Malaria, Neglected tropical disease, Schistosomiasis, Tuberculosis.